BPetra10/DoggoQuiz/README.md

 # DoggoQuiz
-WPF quiz application and memory game for hungarian and 3 foreign dogs.
+WPF quiz application, memory and catching game for hungarian and 3 foreign dogs.\
+(Game language is Hungarian)

+#### Database
+For creating and manipulating my database, I used XAMPP.